lakshya4568/Weather_App/README.md

 * customise the ui with the help of bound, font and fixes

-**For adding a imageIcon button ->**  We can create a loadImage method with ImageIcon class.
+**For adding a imageIcon button ->**  We can create a loadImage method of ImageIcon class.

-* BufferImage class will helps to manipulate the image content;
+* BufferImage class will help to manipulate the image content;
 * create the "image", object with BufferImage class, and assign it to the value of source image destination
-* ImagIO class will helps to read and write to an image, .read() method will read the image from the source
+* ImagIO class will help to read and write to an image, .read() method will read the image from the source
 * create the object of file class with new operator, and give the string value object assign to file object
+* Return the image object of ImageIcon return type

+### Weather Description Method

+> **`SwingConstants`** - It's an interface that is a collection of constants which generally uses for positioning and orientation of swing components.

+* Set bounds, fonts and alignment for this component.
+* Font method -> **new** Font(name, style(font), size)-> Font class
+* add the component